Making repayments on your lifetime mortgage

 Will I be charged for making repayments?

-For example, with our downsizing protection feature, if you move home in the future and your new property doesn’t meet our lending criteria, you can repay your loan in full without ERCs.
+There are also other circumstances where you have the option to repay your lifetime mortgage in full without incurring an ERC.
+For example, with our downsizing protection feature, if you move home at least five years after taking your plan and your new property doesn’t meet our lending criteria, you can repay your loan in full without ERCs.

 Still have questions?